KakaInnocent/social-media-api/README.md

 # social-media-api
 Made with python FAST API.
+It allows you to upvote and downvote